 Now that the market has moved to mainly PVC, which has a larger outside diameter than ductile, those coupling designs are very tight, requiring the coupling to be stretched to fit over the pipe.
 Many companies have not changed their mold sizing over the years, which is why this is still an issue to this day.

 Some manufacturers design their Flexible Couplings to have a tapered edge so that it slides on the pipe much easier.
 This benefit is very noticeable in everyday situations, but would be even more noticeable in cold weather.
 If you are installing these couplings often, the increased productivity and reduction of frustration goes a long way.

 If you are a contractor who is working with PVC often, this is a feature that will benefit you greatly.

 Quality of Gear Clamps

 Gear Clamps are an essential part to a successful Flexible Coupling install.
-They hold the coupling on the pipe and ensure a leak free install.
+They hold the coupling on the pipe and ensure a leak free installation.
 Having the couplings assembled using high-quality stainless steel clamps is a huge benefit.

 The biggest issue with lower quality clamps is that they can slip just before you get it tight enough, breaking the clamp.
-Overtightening these is something that people with less experience tend to do, but even the pros will do it from time to time.
-A good clamp with let you tighten to the 60 inch lb. spec, without fear of stripping the gears or breaking the clamp.
+Over-tightening is something that people with less experience tend to do, but even the pros will do it from time to time.
+A good clamp will let you tighten to the 60 inch lb. spec, without fear of stripping the gears or breaking the clamp.
 The use of a 60 inch lb.
 "T" handle torque wrench to install the clamps is good practice to ensure the proper torque is applied.